Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 Fig. 2.
 Three Knuckles Test during the evaluation

-The visual examination of her bite indicated that she had a significant overbite as it is shown in Fig. 3.
+The visual examination of her bite indicated that she had a significant overbite, as shown in Fig. 3.

 Fig. 3.
 Overbite of the upper teeth registered during the evaluation